biblhertz/trans2tei_workshop/Conversion/README.md

 - Load extensive language specific lists
 - Replace '¬' with '-' in the remaining cases if the combined form is a valid word

+For non-standardised languages like Old Italian, we were not able to catch a lot of hyphenations due to the lack of readily available word lists.
+Also for highly synthetic languages with a lot of ad-hoc formations, a more complex approach would be needed.

 ### Remove `tei:lb`

 Remove `lb` elements from the document except in special cases like in headings.